conversationai/perspectiveapi-authorship-demo/README.md

 Next, you will need to create a
 [Google Cloud Project](http://cloud.google.com) project, and it will need to have access the [PerspectiveAPI](https://www.perspectiveapi.com).
 Requests to the API will be authenticated using an [cloud project API key](https://support.google.com/cloud/answer/6158862?hl=en).

-Am example configuration file template is provided in `config/server_config.template.json`.
+An example configuration file template is provided in `config/server_config.template.json`.
 If one is not present in `build/config`, then the config file will be copied there when you build or start a local server.
 The config file specifies your google-cloud project API key, and some other details which you can learn more about in the [documentation for perspectiveapi-simple-server](https://github.com/conversationai/perspectiveapi-simple-server/blob/master/README.md).

 To setup and install the local packages, run: